Grannie Kate’s back with a new use of bere meal ….. She writes …

 Step 7 – the fibres are now ready to be transformed into sheets of paper.
 The pulp is suspended in water.
 A ‘mould and deckle’ is lowered into the water (image above) and brought out slowly with a flat layer of fibre on it, or else the pulp is poured into the mould and deckle until there is a flat layer of the right thickness for the type of pulp (which you work out by trial and error); the water drains out through holes leaving the moist fibre.

-Step 8 – the moist sheet of fibre is turned on to a an absorbent fabric or board or something similar for drying and pressing, a procedure that takes about 3 days (top right in images below).
+Step 8 – the moist sheet of fibre is turned onto an absorbent fabric or board or something similar for drying and pressing, a procedure that takes about 3 days (top right in images below).

 Dundee Astronomical Society has been joining us at various open days for some years and has a small observatory in the Living Field garden.
 Ken Kennedy kindly sent us this article on noctilucent clouds for the Living Field web site.